furry13/draft-buraglio-deprecate7050/draft-v6ops-prefer8781.md

 Operators deploying NAT64 networks SHOULD provide PREF64 information in Router Advertisements as per [RFC8781].

+## Mobile network considerations

+Due to the more involved and controlled signaling of most mobile, non-WiFi networks, on these closed networks where the mobile network facing network stack of user equipment (UE) is controlled by the provider, use of [RFC8781] may not be practical to implement.
+These environments may choose to incorporate [RFC8781] at some point when practical such as when infrastructure upgrades occur, or software stack features are implemented.

 ## Clients Implementation Recommendations

 Clients SHOULD obtain PREF64 information from Router Advertisements as per [RFC8781] instead of using [RFC7050] method.